Relintai/pandemonium_engine_docs/usage/plugins/editor/import_plugins.md

 Note:
  This tutorial assumes you already know how to make generic plugins.
 If
           in doubt, refer to the `doc_making_plugins` page.
-This also assumes you are acquainted with Godot's import system.
+This also assumes you are acquainted with Pandemonium's import system.

 Introduction
 ------------

-An import plugin is a special type of editor tool that allows custom resources to be imported by Godot and be treated as first-class resources.
+An import plugin is a special type of editor tool that allows custom resources to be imported by Pandemonium and be treated as first-class resources.
 The editor itself comes bundled with a lot of import plugins to handle the common resources like PNG images, Collada and glTF models, Ogg Vorbis sounds, and many more.